owl-factory/lantern/README.md

 ## Testing

 The project can be end-to-end tested with `pnpm run test:e2e` (database needs to be running and migrated), unit tested with `pnpm run test:e2e`, or tested with a full suite using `pnpm run test`.
+You can type check all typescript files without running a full build with `pnpm run typecheck`.

 Your first end-to-end test run requires `pnpm exec playwright install` to be run first to install dependencies (headless web browsers).